 He spent the 2009 season as the head coach at Heathwood Hall Episcopal School in Columbia, SC, where he led his squad to a region championship.

-Ward has also had success as a goalkeeper for the Iroquois Nationals team, helping the squad to a bronze medal at the 2014 World Lacrosse Championships.
+A member of the Cherokee Nation, Ward has also had success as a goalkeeper for the Iroquois Nationals team, helping the squad to a bronze medal at the 2014 World Lacrosse Championships.
 He was also the starting goalkeeper for the Iroquois Nationals team that finished fourth in 2006.
+He made the roster in 2010 as the team qualified for the global event, but did not participate.

-He has also served as a coach for the Iroquois Nationals U-19 squad, leading the team to a bronze medal at the 2012 Federation of International Lacrosse World Championships.
+He has also served as a coach for the Iroquois Nationals U-19 squad at the international level, leading the team to a bronze medal at the 2012 Federation of International Lacrosse World Championships.

-A 2008 graduate of Limestone with a degree in history, Ward currently resides in Lakeland with his wife, Aricka and newborn son, Ryker.
+A 2008 graduate of Limestone with a degree in history, Ward currently resides in Lakeland with his wife, Aricka, and son, Ryker.